Connect G Suite to Microsoft Cloud App Security

 You should have 5 Enabled APIs:

-Click Credentials followed by OAuth consent screen
+Click Credentials and then select the OAuth consent screen tab.

 In Product name shown to users, type Microsoft Cloud App Security.